Oklahoma Baptist University: Shawnee Hall

 Construction began on Shawnee Hall in 1911, but was not completed until 1915, when the school re-opened from its "suspended animation" period.
 The building was named in honor of the city of Shawnee, who donated the original 60 acre and a $100,000 cash bonus to the university.
 It was originally the administration building until 1954, when Thurmond Hall was constructed.
 Shawnee Hall occupies the northernmost point of the campus oval and houses classrooms.
 It also houses the Cleo L. Craig-Rhetta May Dorland Theatre, commonly called the Craig-Dorland Theatre, which was renovated in 2002 and houses OBU Theatre's main stage season productions.

-Stubblefield Chapel

-Stubblefield Chapel, named for Cortez Stubblefield (1848–1930), early Oklahoma Baptist pastor and 20-year associate to Oklahoma Baptist University, is located on south University Drive, southeast of Kerr Residence Hall, and directly west of Montgomery Hall.

-The building, originally the First Christian Church of Shawnee until 1953, was the first meeting house of Shawnee's First Baptist Church and was first erected at 207 N. Union Street in downtown Shawnee.
-Baptist General Convention of Indian Territory (formed in Tahlequah in 1883), antecedent to present Baptist General Convention of Oklahoma, met in this building for its final session on November 9, 1906, and merged with Oklahoma Baptist State Convention (Oklahoma Territory) later that same day to found the Baptist General Convention of Oklahoma.

-The chapel was re-located to its current location on OBU campus in the fall of 1963 and formally dedicated by the senior class of 1964 to the university on February 20, 1964, OBU Founder's Day.

-Because of its picturesque nature, colorful stained-glass windows, and seating accommodations, it has become a popular building in which to conduct weddings, banquets, and other ceremonies.

 Sarkeys Telecommunication Center

 Located directly north of the Geiger Center, this building opened in 1941 as the "University Gymnasium".
 It was the home of the basketball team until the opening of Bison Fieldhouse in 1948.
 From 1948 on, the building was used as an intramural gymnasium, auditorium, theater annex, and physical education locale until 1986, when it was heavily remodeled.
 The building, now known as Sarkeys Telecommunication Center, houses classrooms, conference rooms, and offices.
 It is also the home of the Sarkey’s Black Box Theatre, which is used for classroom showcases, rehearsal space, student lead events, intimate main-stage productions, and other campus events.
 (This theatre is not to be confused with the Sarkeys Performing Arts Center on the OBU Green Campus.)